dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 ```

 ### Running locally in Docker
 Docker is designed to allow you to run a programme on any computer supporting docker from the image file - this is how DAFNI operates.
 Once a docker image is built, you could also run the programme locally on your computer.
-Note though, that the specific settings in the docker file provided are designed to help run the model in DAFNI.
-You would need to adapt them before building the image to run this locally in docker - in particular the data settings.
-The current settings assume you are connecting to data sources by UID on DAFNI.
-That would not be the case locally.
+Note however, that the specific settings in the docker file provided are designed to help run the model in DAFNI.
+You may need to adapt them before building the image to run this locally in docker, in particular the data settings where you might need to edit FOLDERS as noted above.